joeyday/glideguide.blog/_posts/2025-02-17-glidequery-perks-part-3.md

 ## Conclusion

-Hopefully I've convinced you GlideQuery's stateless, immutable design is safer tha GlideRecord overall and enables both a more fluid syntax and some handy new use cases.
+Hopefully I've convinced you GlideQuery's stateless, immutable design is safer than GlideRecord overall and enables both a more fluid syntax and some handy new use cases.
 Stay tuned for Part 4 where we'll cover the myriad ways you can process Streams and Optionals.{% include endmark.html %}

 <hr class="footnotes">